About the organisers

 Meitheal Mara, which translates to ‘Workers of the Sea’, also undertakes regular river cleanups and works hard to promote the infrastructural and recreational development of the River Lee and Cork Harbour.

 With so many different activities taking place throughout the year, Meitheal Mara’s Ocean to City has become a real gathering of the ‘community of the sea’; a chance for our youth and community groups to row their boats in front of thousands of spectators, and a true flagship event celebrating Ireland's unique maritime culture and heritage.

 An interesting fact - if you see any currachs in the international TV-hit, Game of Thrones, they are probably ours!

 Your support of Ocean to City helps Meitheal Mara progress and achieve everything we stand for.
 Our sincerest thanks for your support.

-About the Ocean to City Maritime Festival - a unique cultural, sport & heritage festival
+About the Ocean to City Festival

 This has been supported by the growing interest in traditional boat building by individuals, organisations and charities including Meitheal Mara, Gael Linn and Dingle Currach, whose aims are to maintain boat building heritage and craftsmanship skills.

-The festival aims to engage participation through boat building demonstrations, youth racing, model boat building, photography, exhibitions, traditional music, heritage boat trails and the Cork Harbour School which inspires and triggers action in policy and research through tourism, industry and sustainable practices.
+The festival aims to engage participation through boat building demonstrations, youth racing, model boat building, photography, exhibitions, traditional music, heritage boat trails and the Cork Harbour Summer School which inspires and triggers action in policy and research through tourism, industry and sustainable practices.

 The Ocean to City Maritime Festival remains unique to Ireland and to our heritage as an island folk.
 It is anticipated that the festival will continue to grow with the optimism, expertise, skills & creativity of it's team which in turn will attract visitors and animate Irelands cultural, sporting & heritage traditions.